EdCharbeneau/BlazorComponentUtilities/Readme.md

 ```
 ## Attribute Splatting

-If you encounter a dynamic values due to [attribute splatting](https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#attribute-splatting-and-arbitrary-parameters), we can easily handle this as well.
+If you encounter dynamic values due to [attribute splatting](https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#attribute-splatting-and-arbitrary-parameters), we can easily handle this as well.
 Consider the senario where we need to merge a splatted CSS attribute while preserving default values.

 ```html